Xipooo/XYZ_Delivery/README.md

 Moreover, this method allows for flexibility and adaptability, ensuring that any changes or adjustments can be made in a timely manner.
 This ultimately leads to a more successful training program that meets the needs of the participants and achieves the desired outcomes.

-### Program Dojo Phase
+### Program Delivery Phase

-The program dojo phase is where the Liatrio DevOps team of subject matter experts will begin training students of the pilot cohort.
+The program delivery phase is where the Liatrio DevOps team of subject matter experts will begin training students of the pilot cohort.
 This phase will consist of Dojo sessions for hands-on training, embedded pair and mob programming sessions with developers working on production code, and weekly retrospectives to evaluate effectiveness of the practices learned.
+More specifics about this phase can be found in the ["Preliminary Schedule"](#preliminary-schedule) section below.

 ### End of Pilot